kyuno053/summerschool2019-gaia/README.md

 right away by clicking on the Run button.
 If the script contains errors, you will be notified in the box below and you will not be able to run the script until these errors are dealt with.

+## The coordinate system explained

+The right ascension (α) is the coordinate from the equatorial coordinate system in the sky that has the same role as the longitude in other coordinate systems.
+The right ascension is measured from the vernal equinox.
+The right ascension is usually measured not in degrees as the other longitudes are, but rather in units of time, such that 360 degrees correspond to 24 hours of right ascension.

+The declination (δ) in astronomy is comparable to geographic latitude, projected onto the celestial sphere.
+Points north of the celestial equator have positive declinations, while those south have negative declinations.
+It is customarily measured in the degrees ( ° ) with 90° equivalent to a quarter circle.

+When both are combined, these astronomical coordinates specify the direction of a point on the celestial sphere in the equatorial coordinate system

 ## Built With

 Gaia Sky